← Back to 史記

 西西

-Duke Dong Lou had a son, Duke Xi Lou.
-Duke Xi Lou had a son, Duke Ti.
-Duke Ti had a son, Duke Mou Qu.
+Duke Dong Lou begot Duke Xi Lou; Duke Xi Lou begot Duke Ti; and Duke Ti begot Duke Mou Qu.
 Duke Mou Qu lived during the time of King Li of Zhou.
 Duke Mou Qu had a son, Duke Wu.
-Duke Wu reigned for forty-seven years and died.
-His son Duke Jing succeeded him.
-Duke Jing died in the twenty-third year of his reign.
-His son Duke Gong succeeded him.
-Duke Gong died in the eighth year of his reign.
-His son Duke De succeeded him.
-Duke De died in the eighteenth year of his reign.
-His younger brother Duke Huan Gu Rong succeeded him.
-Duke Huan died in the seventeenth year of his reign.
-His son Duke Xiao Gai succeeded him.
-Duke Xiao died in the seventeenth year of his reign.
-His younger brother Duke Wen Yi Gu succeeded him.
-Duke Wen died in the fourteenth year of his reign.
-His younger brother Duke Ping Yu succeeded him.
-Duke Ping died in the eighteenth year of his reign.
-His son Duke Dao Cheng succeeded him.
-Duke Dao died in the twelfth year of his reign.
-His son Duke Yin Qi succeeded him.
+After a reign of forty-seven years, Duke Wu died and was succeeded by his son Duke Jing.
+Duke Jing died in his twenty-third year, and his son Duke Gong succeeded him.
+In his eighth year, Duke Gong died and was succeeded by his son Duke De.
+Duke De died in his eighteenth year, and his younger brother Duke Huan Gu Rong succeeded him.
+In his seventeenth year, Duke Huan died and was succeeded by his son Duke Xiao Gai.
+Duke Xiao died in his seventeenth year, and his younger brother Duke Wen Yi Gu succeeded him.
+In his fourteenth year, Duke Wen died and was succeeded by his younger brother Duke Ping Yu.
+Duke Ping died in his eighteenth year, and his son Duke Dao Cheng succeeded him.
+In his twelfth year, Duke Dao died and was succeeded by his son Duke Yin Qi.
 In the seventh month, Duke Yin's younger brother Sui assassinated Duke Yin and established himself, becoming Duke Xi.
-Duke Xi died in the nineteenth year of his reign.
-His son Duke Min Wei succeeded him.
+Duke Xi died in his nineteenth year, and his son Duke Min Wei succeeded him.
 In the fifteenth year of Duke Min's reign, King Hui of Chu destroyed Chen.
-In the sixteenth year, Duke Min's younger brother Yan Lu assassinated Duke Min and replaced him, becoming Duke Ai.
+In the sixteenth year, Duke Min’s younger brother Yan Lu killed Duke Min and took his place.
+This was Duke Ai.
 Duke Ai reigned for ten years and died.
-Duke Min's son Chi was established, becoming Duke Chu of the state of Qi.
-Duke Chu died in the twelfth year of his reign.
-His son Duke Jian Chun succeeded him.
+Duke Min's son Chi was established, becoming Duke Chu.
+Duke Chu died in his twelfth year, and his son Duke Jian Chun succeeded him.
 He reigned for one year.
 In the forty-fourth year of King Hui of Chu's reign, they destroyed Qi.
 Qi perished thirty-four years after Chen.

 29

 Qi was small and weak.
-Its affairs are insufficient to praise and narrate.
+Its affairs are too slight to praise or narrate at length.

 30

-Shun's descendants—King Wu of Zhou enfeoffed them at the state of Chen, until King Hui of Chu destroyed them.
-There are hereditary houses that speak of this.
-Yu's descendants—King Wu of Zhou enfeoffed them at the state of Qi, until King Hui of Chu destroyed them.
-There are hereditary houses that speak of this.
-Qi's descendants became Yin.
+Shun's descendants were enfeoffed by King Wu of Zhou in the state of Chen, until King Hui of Chu destroyed them.
+Their story is told in the hereditary houses.
+Yu's descendants were enfeoffed by King Wu of Zhou in the state of Qi, until King Hui of Chu destroyed them.
+Their story is told in the hereditary houses.
+Xie's descendants became Yin.
 Yin has basic annals that speak of this.
-Yin was broken.
-Zhou enfeoffed their descendants at the state of Song.
+When Yin fell, Zhou enfeoffed its descendants in the state of Song.
 King Min of Qi destroyed them.
-There are hereditary houses that speak of this.
+Their story is told in the hereditary houses.
 Hou Ji's descendants became the state of Zhou.
 King Zhao of Qin destroyed them.
-There are basic annals that speak of this.
+Their story is told in the basic annals.
 Gao Yao's descendants were sometimes enfeoffed at the states of Ying and Liu.
 King Mu of Chu destroyed them.
 There is no genealogy.
-Bo Yi's descendants were again enfeoffed at Qi by King Wu of Zhou, called Tai Gong Wang.
+Bo Yi's descendants were again enfeoffed at Qi by King Wu of Zhou, under the name Tai Gong Wang.
 The Chen clan destroyed them.
-There are hereditary houses that speak of this.
+Their story is told in the hereditary houses.
 Bo Yi's descendants were enfeoffed as Qin during the time of King Ping of Zhou.
 Xiang Yu destroyed them.
-There are basic annals that speak of this.
+Their story is told in the basic annals.
 Chui, Yi, Kui, and Long—it is not known where their descendants were enfeoffed, and they are not seen in the records.
-The eleven people above were all famous ministers with merit and virtue during the time of Tang and Yu; The descendants of five of them all became emperors and kings, while the remainder became illustrious feudal lords.
+The eleven people above were all famous ministers with merit and virtue during the time of Tang and Yu; The descendants of five of them all became emperors and kings, while the rest became prominent feudal lords.
 Teng, Xue, and Zou were enfeoffed between Xia, Yin, and Zhou.
-They were small and insufficient to rank among the others.
-They are not discussed.
+They were small and too slight to rank among the others, so they are not discussed.

 31

 During the time of King Wu of Zhou, there were still over a thousand marquises and earls.
-And after You and Li, the feudal lords attacked each other with force and annexed one another.
-Jiang, Huang, Hu, Shen and such—they cannot be exhaustively counted, therefore they are not collected and recorded in the transmissions.
+After Kings You and Li, the feudal lords attacked one another by force and annexed one another’s lands.
+Jiang, Huang, Hu, Shen, and the like are too numerous to count exhaustively, so they are not collected and recorded in these traditions.
 The Grand Historian says: Shun's virtue can be called the utmost!
-He yielded the throne to Xia, and his later generations who received blood sacrifices spanned three dynasties.
-And when Chu destroyed Chen, Tian Chang obtained government in Qi.
-He finally established a state that has not ended for a hundred generations.
-His descendants flourish, and those with land are not lacking.
-As for Yu, in Zhou it was the state of Qi.
+He yielded the throne to Xia, yet his descendants continued to receive blood sacrifices through three dynasties.
+When Chu destroyed Chen, Tian Chang took power in Qi and ultimately founded a state whose line endured for a hundred generations.
+His descendants flourished, and many of them held land.
+As for Yu, in Zhou it was Qi.
 It was extremely tiny and insufficient to count.
 King Hui of Chu destroyed Qi.
 Later, King Gou Jian of Yue rose.

 ← Previous Chapter